AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

    ![](assets/rule-set-schedule-campaign.png)

-1. You can view the number of profiles excluded from delivery in the [Global report](../reports/global-report.md), and in the [Live report](../reports/live-report.md), where frequency rules will be listed as a possible reason for users excluded from delivery.
+1. You can view the number of profiles excluded from delivery in the [Customer Journey Analytics report](../reports/report-gs-cja.md), and in the [Live report](../reports/live-report.md), where frequency rules will be listed as a possible reason for users excluded from delivery.

 >[!NOTE]
 >